leob/ionic-quickstarter/README.md

 * Support for the two main Ionic UI patterns: side menus and tabs, and an Intro screen with a Slider
 * Includes some commonly used features, for instance form validation using ng-messages and improved logging
 * Provides workarounds for a number of well-known issues in Ionic apps
-* Incorporates a number of 'best practices' for AngularJS and Ionic
+* Incorporates a number of 'best practices' for AngularJS and Ionic (e.g. "Controller as" syntax)

 The first two topics (Project structure and Gulp file) will be explained below.